-But, discussing politics with your child can help address her anxiety, as well as assist the development of her own viewpoint and further instill an understanding of family values.
+But, discussing politics with your child can help address their anxiety, as well as assist the development of their own viewpoint and further instill an understanding of family values.

-That’s why Akron Children’s turned to Dr. Krista Caldwell, a pediatric psychologist in our Lois and John Orr Family Behavioral Health Center, to find out how parents can foster these conversations and help their children develop their own political voice.
+Dr. Krista Caldwell, a pediatric psychologist in our Lois and John Orr Family Behavioral Health Center, provides tips for how parents can foster these conversations and help their children develop their own political voice.

-A great way to broach the subject is simply to ask your child what she has heard and if she has any concerns.
-As tensions rise in this country, your child is bound to hear opinions from various individuals close to her.
+- A great way to broach the subject is simply to ask your child what they have heard and if they have any concerns.
+Your child is bound to hear opinions from various individuals close to them.

-It’s a great way to learn more about what she’s thinking and feeling in reaction to news she’s heard.
-This then presents the opportunity for you to correct any misunderstandings, address her fears and encourage a healthy discussion on various issues.
+- It’s a great way to learn more about what they are thinking and feeling in reaction to news they have heard.
+This then presents the opportunity for you to correct any misunderstandings, address their fears and encourage a healthy discussion on various issues.

 Develop informed voters

-It is important to encourage healthy discourse around various policies, and help your child understand and respect that others may have different opinions.
-These discussions will encourage her to develop a perspective and allow her to understand which policies she supports most.
+- Encourage healthy discourse around various policies, and help your child understand and respect that others may have different opinions.
+These discussions will encourage them to develop a perspective and allow them to understand which policies they support most.

-Community service is another terrific avenue for helping your child find her political voice when she is too young to vote.
+- Community service is another terrific avenue for helping your child find their political voice when they are too young to vote.
 If your child is interested in helping the environment, for instance, perhaps as a family you could consider a park clean-up or increasing recycling in the home.
-Or, if your child is concerned about disparities between communities, help her find avenues to volunteer.
+Or, if your child is concerned about disparities between communities, help them find avenues to volunteer.

-By teaching your child various actions that match her personal and political values, she will learn there are other avenues besides voting to contribute to and support community issues that concern her.
+- By teaching your child various actions that match their personal and political values, they will learn there are other avenues besides voting to contribute to and support community issues that concern them.

 Taking these initial steps can help your family to normalize the discussion of heated issues, and acknowledge the diversity of perspectives and opinions in our country.
 In addition, they can help your child become an informed participant of the democratic process.